-The Bureau for Public Health has received your written request for a religious exemption from compulsory vaccination for your child, and the second (DOB: dated May 21, 2025.
+The Bureau for Public Health has received your written request for a religious exemption from compulsory vaccination for your child, dated May 21, 2025.
 In accordance with Executive Order 7-25, your request is hereby granted for the 2025-2026 school year.
 The Bureau for Public Health will not enforce the compulsory school immunization requirements against you or your child,